Liar, Liar (The Castaways song)

-"Liar, Liar" is a song written by James Donna and Denny Craswell, and originally recorded by American rock band the Castaways in 1965.
+"Liar, Liar" is a song written by Jim Donna and Dennis Craswell.
+It was originally recorded by American garage rock band the Castaways in 1965.
+It reached number 12 on the Billboard Hot 100.

-Original version
+History

+"Liar, Liar" was written by Jim Donna on a napkin in his parents' house, drummer Dennis Craswell and Donna's sister Joanne helped Donna write it.
+It was completed in 2 hours.
+Donna and Craswell took it to the other members of The Castaways and they liked it.
+The song was recorded on March 2, 1965.
+The song was shown off to Soma Records founder and President Amos Heilicher, who liked it and signed The Castaways to a contract.

 "Liar, Liar" was the first and only hit single by the Castaways.
 The song peaked at number 12 on the Billboard Hot 100 in 1965.
 The producer for the track was Timothy D. Kehr.
-Guitarist Robert Folschow contributed the distinctive falsetto vocal on "Liar, Liar".
+Guitarist Robert Folschow contributed the distinctive falsetto vocal on "Liar, Liar," while Dick Roby did the scream on the song.

 The Castaways performed "Liar, Liar" in the 1967 beach party film It's a Bikini World.
 The song also appears on the 1972 compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
+It also appeared in the movies Lock, Stock and Two Smoking Barrels and Good Morning, Vietnam.

 Debbie Harry version

-"Liar, Liar" was recorded by American singer Debbie Harry for the soundtrack to the 1988 film Married to the Mob, and produced by Mike Chapman.
+"Liar, Liar" was recorded by American singer Debbie Harry for the soundtrack to the 1988 film Married to the Mob and produced by Mike Chapman.
 It was their first collaboration since the 1982 Blondie album The Hunter.
 The following year, the two would team up again for Harry's album Def, Dumb and Blonde.
 A music video, co-directed by Adam Bernstein, was produced to promote the single.
 The song debuted and peaked at number 14 on Billboard's Modern Rock Tracks chart for the week ending September 10, 1988.